-This proposition verifies that we can have access to the \emph{samples} from the transition and reward of $\Tilde{\cM}(\pi^{1:H})$ at step $h$, by executing policy $\pi^h$ {in the underlying model $\cG$}.
-Now we present the main theorem for learning such an expected approximate common information model $\Tilde{\cM}(\pi^{1:H})$.
-A major difference from the analysis for planning is that in the learning setting, we need to \emph{explore} the space of approximate common information, which {is a function of} a sequence of observations and actions, and we need to characterize the \emph{length} of the approximate common information as defined below.
+Now we present the main theorem for learning under an expected approximate common information model $\Tilde{\cM}(\pi^{1:H})$.
+A major difference from the analysis for planning in \Cref{sec:planning_ais} is that, we need to \emph{explore} the space of approximate common information, which {is a function of} a sequence of observations and actions, and we propose to characterize the \emph{length} of the approximate common information as defined below.